 A cover letter introduces you to an employer and asks them to think about your application.

-It’s a short letter, 3 to 5 paragraphs, that you should send with your CV or application form.
+It’s a short letter, usually 3 to 5 paragraphs long.

 When writing a cover letter, let the employer know you’re keen by showing that you’ve researched the company.
 Learn more about what they do through:

 - their website

 - recent news articles

 - talking to people you know who work there

 It's important to try to address your cover letter to someone by name.
 Check you have the details of the person you need to send it to.

 You'll need their name and preferred title.
 For example, ‘Dr’, ‘Mr’, ‘Mrs’, ‘Ms’, and their job title.
 You should also make sure you have the right company name and address, including postcode.